-Up to 12 people in Master's 2, engineering or other courses
+Around 12-15 people in Master's degree

-- Module 1: The PhD and its characteristics as training and as an innovative project - Overview of differences between the doctorate and other levels - Know how to finance your doctorate (doctoral contract, doctorate in a company, regional funding, etc.) - Understand the doctoral contract framework: conditions for doctoral candidate research practice (rights, duties, missions) - · Learn about the specificities of the doctoral project (temporalitý, open question at the frontier of knowledge, need to produce an innovative result, etc.) and the major stages - Discover useful resources and sites to find out more
+Module 1: The PhD and its characteristics as training and as an innovative project

+- · Overview of differences between the doctorate and other levels - Know how to finance your doctorate (doctoral contract, regional funding, etc.) - Understand the doctoral contract framework: conditions for doctoral candidate research practice (rights, duties, missions) - Learn about the specificities of the doctoral project (temporalitý, open question at the frontier of knowledge, need to produce an innovative result, etc.) and the major stages - Discover useful resources and sites to find out more